 Compared to the global financial centers of other countries, Tokyo has a fewer number of asset managers.
 In addition, although the emerging manager program (EMP), which discovers emerging asset managers (EM) and provides funds to cultivate them, is already underway in major global financial cities, it is not a familiar concept in Tokyo.
 Thus, the Tokyo Metropolitan Government (TMG) has established a framework called Tokyo EMP Fund.

-Domestic and overseas asset managers who have newly-established asset management businesses in Tokyo have limited human resources, and there are cases where middle and back office operations are heavily burdened.
-Thus, the Tokyo Metropolitan Government provides subsidies to reduce the burden on middle and back office operations so that emerging asset managers can concentrate human and management resources in the investment department (front department).
+Domestic and overseas asset managers who have newly-established asset management businesses in Tokyo have limited human resources, and there are cases where legal costs, system costs and the costs in terms of middle & back office operations etc. are heavily burdened.
+Thus, the Tokyo Metropolitan Government provides subsidies to reduce the burden on such initial expenses so that emerging asset managers can concentrate human and management resources on the investment business.

 Tokyo independent development dojo seminar "Aiming to be an Independent Asset Management Company"